SEO Tips for Beginners

 What got you here won’t get you there.
 If you want to see more results, you have to do something different.
 If you want to see progress each week, then you have to progress each week.

 This is actually very simple to do.
-If you are consistently writing new content, take the time to write a little bit more each week, reach out to other sites who might find your website content useful in their posts.
+If you are consistently writing new content, take the time to write a little bit more each week, and reach out to other sites who might find your website content useful in their posts.

 6. Record your SEO changes.